I Company, 13th Virginia Volunteer Infantry

 For the Soldier in me, it gave unparalleled appreciation for modern methods of war, tools, and command and control.
 I have complete respect and profound appreciation for the American Civil War Soldier – their courage and dedication at the personal level is overwhelming.
 The abilities or inabilities of command and control, so easily ridiculed by modern Soldiers or historians, is something to be much better understood before opening one’s mouth.

 There is a lot to learn by re-enacting.
-I will continue to do it.

 More importantly, there are relationships to be built around a common effort.
 Men and women, going to the field with a unity of focus glued together by camaraderie is rare in the modern era.
 I want to be a part of a muster that enjoys taking care of a disparate family.
 That is one of the joys of being in the military after all.
 Why not share that with civilians?